codepath-project-stories/timeline/README.md

 * [ ] User can add a new story
   * [ ] When adding a new story, user can specify the title of a story
   * [ ] User has an option to import photo from their phone or take a picture for the background image of a story
+  * [ ] User can change settings of a story by adding/removing collaborators
 * [ ] User can add a new moment into a story
   * [ ] When adding a new moment, user can specify the date, description and
   * [ ] User can import photos or take a picture